 A proponent of contemporary music and chamber music, Joel has given solo and collaborative recitals in the United States, Canada, Germany, the Netherlands, the Philippines, Australia and Japan.
 He is a member of Ensemble Three, a unique trio of trumpet, trombone, and guitar which has been praised as “an inspiring example of forward-thinking classical music culture” and won the 2017 Melbourne Recital Centre Contemporary Masters Award.

 Joel received his bachelor's degree from Oberlin Conservatory of Music and before pursuing graduate studies at the Yale School of Music where he is a recipient of the Doctor of Musical Arts degree.
-His principal instructors have included Roy Poper, Jack Sutte, Allan Dean, and Arto Hoornweg.
-Awarded a Fulbright Grant 2007, Joel spent an intense year of performing, teaching and studying in the Netherlands.
+Awarded a Fulbright Grant 2007, Joel spent a year performing, teaching, and studying in the Netherlands.

 Deeply devoted to teaching, Joel is currently Senior Lecturer in Music Performance at Melbourne Conservatorium of Music (University of Melbourne) and has also been on faculty at Brandon University (Canada).
 He has been a guest teaching artist at the Australasian Trumpet Academy, Danish/German Brass Academy, and Oberlin Trumpet Workshop.
 He is the creator of Poper's Game a unique practice app for trumpet players.